 3 | Set SMART [Specific, Measurable, Achievable, Realistic, Timely] Goals

 Creating goals is easy.
 You can create a goal based on pretty much any area of your business.
 The goals that matter, however, are the goals that you can pursue strategically and tactically.
-In order to create these goals, you need to consider the following factors.
+To create these goals, you need to consider the following factors.

 You need to be able to create goals that are SMART.
 So let’s look at what type of goals those are exactly.
 You will also want to make sure that you establish your KPI’s (Key Performance Indicators), as these will give you something to measure that is directly related to your goals.
 An example of a KPI would be “social media engagement,” or “sales from the email list.”
 As for your SMART goals, these can be defined as follows: